-On Unix platforms, passing --daemon causes your program to run as a daemon.
-When this option is present, Ice::Service performs the following additional actions:
+On Unix platforms, Ice::Service recognizes the following command-line options:

+• --daemon

-- Creates a background child process in which Service::main performs its tasks.
-The foreground process does not terminate until the child process has successfully invoked the start member function.
-This behavior avoids the uncertainty often associated with starting a daemon from a shell script by ensuring that the command invocation does not complete until the daemon is ready to receive requests. - Changes the current working directory of the child process to the root directory, unless --nochdir is specified. - Closes all file descriptors, unless --noclose is specified.
-The standard input (stdin) channel is closed and reopened to /dev/null.
-Likewise, the standard output (stdout) and standard error (stderr) channels are also closed and reopened to /dev/null unless Ice.
-StdOut or Ice.StdErr are defined, respectively, in which case those channels use the designated log files.
+Indicates that the program should run as a daemon.
+This involves the creation of a background child process in which Service::main performs its tasks.
+The parent process does not terminate until the child process has successfully invoked the start member function.

+1 This behavior avoids the uncertainty often associated with starting a daemon from a shell script, because it ensures that the command invocation does not complete until the daemon is ready to receive requests.

-The file descriptors are not closed until after the communicator is initialized, meaning standard input, standard output, and standard error are available for use during this time.
+Unless instructed otherwise, Ice::Service changes the current working directory of the child process to the root directory, and closes all unnecessary file descriptors.
+Note that the file descriptors are not closed until after the communicator is initialized, meaning standard input, standard output, and standard error are available for use during this time.
 For example, the IceSSL plug-in may need to prompt for a passphrase on standard input, or Ice may print the child's process id on standard output if the property Ice.PrintProcessId is set.